About Loud and Queer!

 Remote communities in Southeast Alaska are and should be welcoming homes to people of all genders, identities, and orientations.
 We believe in supporting LGBTQ+ people and prioritizing those experiences and voices.
 We actively seek solidarity and collaborations with other organizations and individuals working towards the collective liberation of all people.

-Hannah has been passionate about serving the community of Ketchikan for the over 5 years they have lived here.
+Hannah has been passionate about serving the community of Ketchikan since 2015.
 Hannah’s goal is to help create a community where people feel safe to speak publicly about all aspects of themselves and lives, and be met with love and support.
-Hannah is a mama to one theybie!
+Hannah is a mother in every sense of the word!

 Ryan (He/Him) identifies as Queer.